ofiwg/libfabric/man/fi_domain.3.md

   Conceptually, FI_THREAD_FID maps well to providers that implement fabric services in hardware and provide separate command queues to different data flows.

+*FI_THREAD_ENDPOINT*
+: The endpoint threading model is similar to FI_THREAD_FID, but with the added restriction that serialization is required when accessing the same endpoint, even if multiple transmit and receive contexts are used.
+Conceptualy, FI_THREAD_ENDPOINT maps well to providers that implement fabric services in hardware but use a single command queue to access different data flows.

 *FI_THREAD_COMPLETION*
   The completion threading model is intended for providers that make use